virgesmith/neworder/docs/developer.md

 Development should happen on a release branch (NOT on main).
 When merged to main, a workflow will automatically bump the version, tag the code, build a package and publish it to PyPI.
 By default the patch version is bumped but this can be changed in `.github/workflows/pypi-release.yml`.
 If necessary, this file can be modified to upload a release candidate to `test.pypi.org`.

 1. Create some release notes based on commit comments since previous release, e.g.: `git log 0.2.1..HEAD --oneline`
-1. Clean, rebuild, test, regenerate examples and code docs: `scripts/code_doc.sh`
 1. Regenerate type stubs (see above) as necessary
+1. Clean, rebuild, run tests, check type annotations.
 1. Commit changes to release branch
 1. Ensure all checks passing and merge to `main`
+1. Update and/or check:
-1. Update and check conda feedstock (if this doesn't happen automatically, see instructions [here](https://github.com/conda-forge/neworder-feedstock))
+    - conda feedstock (if this doesn't happen automatically, see instructions [here](https://github.com/conda-forge/neworder-feedstock))
+    - docker image (this may need a new workflow to automate it)
 1. Install pypi/conda-forge/docker releases in a fresh environment and ensure all is well.
 If not, fix in a patch release.
 1. Create release on github, using the tag and the release notes from above
 1. Check zenodo for new DOI and ensure documentation references it.